Solutions for Hair Loss during Menopause

 If your hair loss is substantial or if your hair is thinning all over, a wig will offer more coverage.
 This method has developed tremendously in the past decade, and now women are able to find a wider variety of styles and better quality wigs made with human hair.
 Half wigs are also available for women who experience balding at the crown.

-Surgical methods are sometimes used to combat hair loss in women, though expensive and more complicated.
-This method involves placing hair follicles into the scalp to grown.
-It is beneficial because it is permanent and yields the most natural-looking results.
-Surgical operations include scalp expansion, scalp reduction and flap surgery.
+Surgical methods are sometimes used to combat hair loss in women, though they can be expensive and more complicated.
+One procedure involves placing hair follicles into the scalp to grow.
+It is beneficial because it is permanent solution and yields the most natural-looking results.
+Operations include scalp expansion, scalp reduction, and flap surgery.
 All three of these methods entail replacing the bald portion with a piece of scalp with hair follicles that are still productive.

-During perimenopause, hair loss can be attributed to a decreased amount of estrogen, which aids a steady growth of hair.
+During perimenopause, hair loss can be attributed to a decreased amount of estrogen, a hormone that usually aids a steady growth of hair.
 Hair loss may also be caused by increased levels of testosterone, which often shrinks hair follicles.
-Click the following link to find out more about hair loss treatments.
+However, the causes behind hair loss can be complicated and are not always well understood.
+Click to find out more about hair loss treatments.